connor-baer/bamboo-ui/README.md

 Besides the component library, we also export some utilities which you might need in order to use the components.
 The main ones:

-- `sharedPropTypes` - a module with common prop types used in the components.
-- `themeHelpers` - a module containing helpers for generating a theme.
 - `isServer` - a module that checks whether the code is running on a server.
-- `isSaveData` - a module that checks the user's network speed and preferences.

 ## Creating components